Shit Norwegians Say #3

 After the first two posts in my Shit Norwegians Say series (“there’s no such thing as bad weather, only bad clothes” and “we are are born with skis on our feet“) spread around the internet like wildfire, I racked my brains to think of a follow-up.
 Thanks then to an unnamed person at DIGS, my co-working space in Trondheim, for reminding me of this classic – “hja!”

-This is an interesting one because it’s a sound rather than a word.
+This is an interesting one because it’s neither a word nor an expression.
+It’s merely a sound.

 The rule of hja: You must only make this sound when someone is speaking to you, preferably engaged in a lengthy detailed discussion.